MarcusGrum/AI-CPS/images/learningBase_banana_01/README.md

 ### Build local docker image manually with `Dockerfile`.

 1. Build docker image from Dockerfile specified.

+	If you base this image on content of the current directory, execute the following:

     ```
     docker build --tag marcusgrum/learningbase_banana_01:latest .
     ```

-	If you base this image on content outside the current dockerfile context, switch to parent repository path to execute the following instead:
+	Since you base this image on content outside the current dockerfile context, switch to parent repository path to execute the following instead:

 	```